TyrfingMjolnir/FileMakerBackupRemoval/README.md

 # File Maker Backup Backup Removal
-Here is a script to delete backups of your FileMaker Backup folder; in other words curating your offline backup.
+Here is a script to delete backups from your offline FileMaker Backup folder; in other words curating your offline backup.

 Sample crontab offline backup method
 ```Shell